DIYbiosphere/sphere/docs/basics/development.md

 summary: In this section
 ---

-By development we mean all the software behind the database, that is all the source-code that formats, displays, and builds the database into the website.
+By development we mean all the software behind the library, that is all the source-code that formats, displays, and builds the library into the website.
 The basic technology

 The software used involves Github, to host the files.
 GitHub pages to build the files into a website using the stating website generator Jekyll.
 To continuously build the website we use Travis CI.